-In-kind contributions must be valued at cost, and considered essential to the success of the project.
+In-kind contributions must be valued at cost and considered essential to the success of the project.
 They could be in the form of cash-equivalent goods, services, or personnel time, which if they were not contributed by the industry or academic partner, the applicants would have to acquire the resources with cash.
-Innovate BC aligns its guidelines for in-kind cost eligibility with those used by the Natural Sciences and Engineering Research Council (NSERC) for organizations participating in research partnerships.
-Matching funding does not need to be confirmed at the application stage, but, if short-listed to the full proposal stage, the matching funds should be committed to ensure that the project appears in good financial standing upon full proposal review.
+Innovate BC aligns its guidelines for in-kind cost eligibility with those used by the Natural Sciences and Engineering Research Council (see NSERC's Guidelines on eligibility and value of in-kind contributions) for organizations participating in research partnerships.

+Matching funds do not need to be fully confirmed at the application stage, but all full proposal submissions will require proof of committed matching funds to ensure good financial standing.